LiorHaim/cephdemos/consul/README.md

 s3.service.dc1.domain1.
 0	IN	A	192.168.42.11
 ```

 As you see, i have directed the dns query to localhost since Consul DNS server runs on my computer, DNS query returned the two rgw's ip addresses.
-Now let's check we can accesess the rgws and we get the famoud xml:
+Now let's check we can access the rgws and get the famous xml:

 ```bash
 curl s3.service.dc1.domain1:8080